 The previous contribution was for the HM context; this contribution provides similar software for the JM.

-The software is uploaded with the contribution.
+The software was uploaded with the contribution.

 Study of this software by the software coordinator for potential inclusion in a future version the JM was encouraged.